The Agile Retrospectives Guide That Will Make You A Fantastic Facilitator

 Iterations, while often brief, are packed with important events and interactions;

 Data, in such instances, is needed to create a clear shared picture of what has occurred.
 Data should cover events (this can be anything suitably meaningful to the team.
-Decision points, changes in team membership, milestones, celebrations, and implementing new technologies).
+Decision points, changes in group membership, milestones, celebrations, and implementing new technologies).
 Metrics (burn-down charts, velocity, defect counts, etc.), and any features or stories the team has completed.

 Calendars, documents, charts, and so on should be used by the team to enhance this data further.